-Land acquisition is a complex process involving many agencies of the government.
-However, it is a critical factor in project implementations because without getting the land construction works cannot start.
+Land acquisition is a critical factor in project implementations because without getting the land construction works cannot start.
+Land acquisition is a complex issue.
 In Land acquisition legal procedures are involved.
 Deputy Commissioners and the Ministry of land may be directed to give priority to acquisition of land necessary for development projects.

-5.3.4 Inefficiency in Utilizing Released Fund
+5.3.4 Inability to Utilize Released Fund:

-Procedural complexity is a problem for project implementation which sometimes leads to inability to utilize funds.
+Procedural simplicity is desirable and procedural complexity is a problem for project implementation.
 In the project usually there is a member in the technical committee for purchasing materials; several times the tender committee had to be suspended for the absence of the member.
 Conducting meeting by maintaining all the procedures and formalities were a problem in this case.
 That affects flow of project implementation process.